jnozzi/cocoadev.com/SiteContent/General/CustomControlsWithAquaLook.markdown

 -- Talin

 [Talin, I personally think this is a Good Thing(tm).
 Since the zoom button isn't really part of the scrollbar, it should look different.
-As to why the Appearance Manager's themes don't work the way you expect they were written to be used from a Quickdraw [[GrafPort]].
-Until now, Apple haven't exposed the internal [[CoreGraphics]] implementation of these. -- [[UliKusterer]]]
+As to why the Appearance Manager's themes don't work the way you expect they were written to be used from a Quickdraw General/GrafPort.
+Until now, Apple haven't exposed the internal General/CoreGraphics implementation of these. -- General/UliKusterer]

 ----